danBhentschel/jumping-from-angular1-to-angular/markdowns/init.md

 ng new awesome-project
 ```

 This will run for a while and create a fully functionnal Angular project.
+If you want to run your app on a local server, use `ng serve`.
 Let's take a look at the folder structure:

 ```
 awesome-project/